Toward Butler's conjecture: Generalization of modified Macdonald polynomials

 \begin{lem} (Cycling rule) Let $(D,f)$ be a filled diagram and $(D',f')=\cycling(D,f)$.
 Then we have

 \end{lem} \begin{proof} For any $w\in \mathfrak{S}_{|D|}$, we simply have

 which gives $\stat_{(D,f)}(w)=\stat_{(D',f')}(w)$. \end{proof}

-In Section~\ref{Sec: Butler permutations, main Lemmas} and Section~\ref{Sec: Proof of Schur positivities}, a variety of relations between the modified Macdonald polynomials (or LLT polynomials) are provided.
-We end this section with the definitions that we will use for the rest of the paper.
+In Section~\ref{Sec: Butler permutations, main Lemmas} and Section~\ref{Sec: Proof of Schur positivities}, we provide various relations between modified Macdonald polynomials (or LLT polynomials).
+We conclude this section with the definitions that will be used throughout the rest of the paper.

 \begin{definition} Let ${w}=a_1\cdots a_n$ be a word consisting of positive integers.
 A \emph{standardization} $\std({w})$ of ${w}$ is defined to be the unique permutation $\sigma\in\mathfrak{S}_n$ such that